SvenMichaelKlose/bender/README.md

 end
 ```

-### SEGMENT <size>
+### SEGMENT <size> [may-be-shorter?]

-Fills the specified number of bytes with recently unassigned BLOCKs,
+Fills the specified number of bytes with recently unassigned
-starting with the biggest BLOCK that fits in.
+BLOCKs, starting with the biggest BLOCK that fits in.

 ```
     segment $318            ; Before VIC–20 NMI vector.